jonaskahn/asktube/README.md

   - [x] Faster-Whisper (Local)
   - [ ] OpenAI
   - [ ] Gemini

 ## How to run ?

+> For the first time running, the program maybe a bit slow due they need to install local models.

 ### Run on your machine

 - Ensure you installed:
   - [Python 3.10](https://www.python.org/downloads/)
   - [Poetry](https://python-poetry.org/docs/#installation)